Kerala snakebite murder: Motive

-Uthra's father said that "he had gifted over 100 sovereigns of gold and a new car" to Sooraj and his family, in addition to ₹10 lakh cash.
+Uthra's father said that "he had gifted over 100 sovereigns of gold and a new car" to Sooraj and his family, in addition to ₹10 lakhs in cash.

 Court case

-The case became a major reference point in the criminology syllabus, since Suraj employed a natural weapon to commit the murder.
-Lack of the history of such a crime made it difficult for the investigation team to determine that murder was committed.
-In December, 2020, the snake catcher, Chavarukavu Suresh Kumar, testified to the court that Sooraj contacted him and purchased a snake.
+The case became a major reference point in the criminology syllabus, since Sooraj employed a natural weapon to commit the murder.
+Lack of a history of such a crime made it difficult for the investigation team to determine that murder was committed.
+In December 2020, the snake catcher, Chavarukavu Suresh Kumar, testified to the court that Sooraj contacted him and purchased a snake.
 Suresh learned of Uthra's death from the newspapers.
 Sooraj told Suresh that he no longer wished to be wed to a disabled wife and that people would attribute his wife's death to "sarpa dosha", the wrath of snakes (a popular belief).
 Suresh said he was distressed by Uthra's death.
 According to his testimony, snakes he captured were usually released into the forest with assistance from Indian Forest officials.

-Sessions Court Judgement
+Sessions Court judgement

-In court, Sooraj was found guilty for using a live cobra to kill his wife Uthra.
-On 13 October 2021, Kollam Additional District and Sessions Court, lead by additional sessions judge Manoj M, sentenced Sooraj to 17 years imprisonment plus two consecutive life sentences, and an additional penalty of five lakh rupees.
+In court, Sooraj was found guilty of using a live cobra to kill his wife Uthra.
+On 13 October 2021, Kollam Additional District and Sessions Court, led by additional sessions judge Manoj M, sentenced Sooraj to 17 years' imprisonment plus two consecutive life sentences, and an additional penalty of five lakh rupees.
 This is considered to be the first case in the state of Kerala in which a murder involved the use of a live animal as the weapon.

+In popular culture

+A Malayalam film titled Rajakumari, inspired by the Uthra murder case, was announced in November 2025.
+The title poster was released by actress Manju Warrier.

+The film is produced by Nalla Cinema Productions and marks the directorial debut of Unnidas Koodathil.
+The lead actress of the film is Athmiya Rajan, who portrays Janaki, a character based on Uthra.

+The supporting cast includes Fahad Siddiq, Sreejith Ravi, Senthil Krishna, Veena Nair, Rithu Manthra, Kudassanad Kanakam, and Rajesh Kannur.
+Music is composed by Denson Dominic with lyrics by Vinayak Sasikumar.